BangNashih/data_science_projects/sentiment_analysis_imdb/Readme.md

 # Sentiment Analysis IMDb Reviews

-The fil store wants to improve their services.
+The film store wants to improve their services.
 They want to automatically detecting negative film reviews.

 **Task** - Predict the probabilities of the reviews.
 The model, aims to achieve a minimum F1 score of 0.85.